performancecopilot/pcp/src/pmdas/bind2/README.md

    Note that you may need to allow the statistics queries/acls on the Bind server depending on the security settings of the Bind server as well.
 See the Bind server Administration Reference Manual e.g. on https://ftp.isc.org/isc/ appropriate to the version of Bind server you use for details.

-* Install the PMDA to the PMCD as usual using the ./Install script and select it to be Collector/Monitor or Both
+* Install the PMDA to the PMCD as usual using the ./Install script and select it to be Collector or Both
 * Check it to be present with pcp command:

    $ pcp